 $$$$.
 Elevated Northern Chinese food and spectacular views that are worth the splurge.
 Located in Tsim Sha Tsui one floor below their Japanese-Italian sister restaurant and bar Aqua.
 I’d recommend trying their weekend brunch which includes their creative menu of all-you-can-eat dim sum and starters for 3 hours, your choice of shared mains, a dessert platter and the option to add unlimited champagne—you can watch my video to see the full experience.
 If you’d prefer sunset views, then try out their flaming Peking duck and other Sichuan-inspired mains during dinner.

-Eat this: charcoal yu xiang crispy pork dumpling, Hutong prawn roll, wagyu beef puff, red lantern soft shell crab, crispy deboned lamb ribs, flaming Peking duck, Sichuan-style lobster
+EAT THIS: charcoal yu xiang crispy pork dumpling, Hutong prawn roll, wagyu beef puff, red lantern soft shell crab, crispy deboned lamb ribs, flaming Peking duck, Sichuan-style lobster

 Mott 32